csc-training/summerschool/exercise-instructions.md

 In case you have working parallel program development environment in your laptop (Fortran or C/C++ compiler, MPI development library, etc.) you may use that for exercises.
-Note, however, that no support for installing MPI environment can be provided during the course.
+Note, however, that no support for installing MPI environment or ROCM can be provided during the course.
 Otherwise, you can use CSC supercomputers for carrying out the exercises.